gil2rok/geometric-data-analysis/README.md

 **The work of Gilad Turok for [COMS 4995] Geometric Data Analysis with Professor Andrew Blumberg in Spring of 2023 at Columbia University :pencil2: :triangular_ruler: :bar_chart:**

 (Unfortunately, there are no good emojis for topology or manifolds.
-Until this crime is remedied, I will be using a curly loop and doughnuts (torus) as above.)
+Until this crime is remedied, I will be using a curly loop and doughnut (torus) as above.)

 ## **HW1** :round_pushpin: ##
 **Implement and compare clustering algorithms:**